 A Positive Approach to GDPR Compliance

-Here at The Mx Group, we’ve been helping our international and U.S.-based clients (and ourselves!) move toward compliance over the last few months, and we’ll continue to do so.
-Because while it may seem like this focus on data privacy is temporary or may not concern U.S. companies that don’t deal with EU contacts, GDPR is just the first of many new regulations expected to emerge over the next few years, as part of a worldwide shift toward more transparent data handling, storage and privacy.
+Here at The Mx Group, we’re helping our clients take action now and have been for the last few months.
+Because while it may seem like this focus on data privacy is temporary or may not concern U.S. companies that don’t deal with European contacts, GDPR is just the first of many new regulations expected to emerge over the next few years, as part of a worldwide shift toward more transparent data handling and privacy.

 Catalyst for Change